Canon 700D vs Fujifilm X100F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Fujifilm X100F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the X100F have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 700D better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 700D: